FOGProject/fog-docs/docs/Knowledge-Base/reference/install_fogsettings.md

 ### OS Name

-This is the name of the OS as it\'s being installed. :
+This is the name of the OS as it's being installed. :

     osname='Debian'